zeyuz35/zeyuz35.github.io/vault/DFM.inference.q.md

 [@amengual_consistent_2007] first compute the residuals of the projection of $X_t$ onto the lagged values of the principal components of $F_t$, then apply [@bai_determining_2002]'s IC on the covariance matrix of those residuals.

+There is some MATLAB code, which needs to be translated to R.

 ## Bai and Ng (2007) BN07

 [@bai_determining_2007] work directly with the factor and use an information criteria to estimate the rank of the residual covariance matrix of a VAR estimated using the r estimated principal components.

 There is an implementation in the nowcasting package, which is in the process of being gutted and tailored to our needs.

+The nowcasting package has a working implementation of this that we can use directly.

 ## Hallin and Liska (2007) HL07